Church of Saint Mark, Belgrade: New church

-Due to the rapid growth of the city and population increase, it became necessary in the beginning of the 20th century to build a larger church in the Belgrade quarter of Palilula.
-Frequent wars did not allow this until 1930 when a pair of Belgrade architects, the brothers Petar and Branko Krstić, both professors of the University of Belgrade Faculty of Architecture, designed the plans for the new St. Mark's Church.
-The present building of St. Mark's Church was built according to their drawings between 1931 and 1940.
+Due to the rapid growth of Belgrade, it became necessary in the beginning of the 20th century to build a larger church.
+Frequent wars did not allow this until 1930 when a pair of Belgrade architects, the brothers Petar and Branko Krstić, both professors of the University of Belgrade Faculty of Architecture, designed the plans for the new Church of Saint Mark.
+The present building of Church of Saint Mark was built according to their drawings between 1931 and 1940.
 The outbreak of World War II interrupted the full completion of the church, especially of the interior.
 Only the construction work was finished.
-The foundation stone was laid on 8 May 1931, when it was also consecrated by Serbian Patriarch Varnava.
-The construction fully began in 1932 and the exterior was finished in 1939.
+The foundation stone was laid on 8 May 1931, when it was also consecrated by Patriarch Varnava.
+The construction began in 1932 and the exterior was finished in 1939.

 Divine service took place in the new church during the war in 1941 and after it until 14 November 1948 in the adapted narthex of the church.
-On that date the church was consecrated (by Serbian Patriarch Gavrilo V) and the church opened for divine service.
+On that date the church was consecrated by Patriarch Gavrilo V and the church opened for divine service.
 There were plans to decorate the whole interior with frescoes.
 The external walls are in two colors of natural materials in the Serbo-Byzantine style.
 The church bell tower is a part of the church itself on the west side.

 Due to the already urbanized area around it, the construction couldn't follow the strict church canon concerning the east-west position.
 In order to fit into the existing city grid, Patriarch Varnava gave a special permit for the new church to deviate for 10 degrees from the canonical rule.
 That way, the main entrance came in line with the Resavska Street, across it.

-The Gračanica Monastery was used as a model for the new church.
-Until the Church of Saint Sava surpassed it, St.Mark's Church was the largest Serbian church.
-It is considered one of the most beautiful edifices of the sacral architecture in the Serbo-Byzantine Revival style.